 Yet despite such apparent synergies, the negotiations flamed out within a month.
 What went wrong?
-As we’ll see, the parties failed to adequately account for the interests and concerns of other parties that had a significant stake in the deal, namely the government of France and Japanese automaker Nissan.
+As we’ll see, the parties’ business negotiation tactics failed to adequately account for the interests and concerns of other parties that had a significant stake in the deal, namely the government of France and Japanese automaker Nissan.
 The common tendency to focus myopically on the parties at the table is a common mistake, one that all negotiators need to learn to anticipate and overcome.

 An understanding of why Renault’s merger with Fiat Chrysler fizzled out begins with the French automaker’s alliance with Nissan.
 In 1999, Renault bailed out a struggling Nissan to form a strategic alliance that has been heralded as a “model of cross-cultural cooperation,” according to the New York Times.
 Under the agreement, the automakers share purchasing and development costs while maintaining their unique identities and concentrating on different global markets.
 Mitsubishi and other automakers have since joined the alliance.

-Recently, however, cracks formed in the partnership.
-After Nissan rebounded, its CEO, Hiroto Saikawa, complained that the alliance’s ownership structure no longer made sense: Renault owns 43.4% of Nissan, while Nissan owns only 15% of Renault—even though Nissan sold 5.5 million cars in the last fiscal year as compared to fewer than 4 million for Renault.
+However, cracks formed in the partnership.
+After Nissan rebounded, its CEO, Hiroto Saikawa, complained that the alliance’s ownership structure no longer made sense: Renault owned 43.4% of Nissan, while Nissan owned only 15% of Renault—even though Nissan sold 5.5 million cars in the that fiscal year as compared to fewer than 4 million for Renault.
 Moreover, Nissan’s ownership stake in Renault doesn’t include voting rights, while Renault has full voting rights in Nissan, according to the Wall Street Journal.